 Each culture has its own Christmas traditions, stories, and myths.
 But what about a giant cat that eats you if you don’t have new clothes?
-Meet Jólakötturin — the Yule Cat.
+Meet Jólakötturinn — the Yule Cat.

-Most Christmas traditions are benign and nice; after all, ’tis the season to be jolly!
-However, in the Norse lands, and Iceland in, stories follow a different line.
+Most Christmas traditions are warm and jolly; after all, ’tis the season to be merry!
+However, in the Norse lands — particularly Iceland — folklore takes a darker turn.

-The Yule Cat (or Christmas cat) is a mythical creature from Icelandic folklore.
-According to myth, the Yule cat is a large, vicious feline that roams the land during the Christmas season looking for people to eat.
-It preys on people (especially children) who aren’t wearing new clothes.
-In some interpretations, it also tracks mischievous kids and pranksters.
+The Yule Cat (or Christmas Cat) is a fearsome feline from Icelandic folklore.
+According to legend, the Yule Cat prowls the countryside during the Christmas season, hunting down people — especially children — who aren’t wearing new clothes.
+In some versions, it also tracks down mischievous kids and pranksters.

-The story of the Jólakötturinn, the Yule Cat, originated at some point during the Dark Ages, though the oldest written accounts are from the 19th century.
-The story goes like this:
+The story of the Jólakötturinn, the Yule Cat, most likely originated at some point during the Dark Ages, though the oldest written accounts are from the 19th century.
+Originally, the story served as an incentive to ensure wool processing was finished before Christmas.
+Those who worked hard received new clothes, while slackers got nothing — and faced the wrath of the Yule Cat.

 In Medieval Iceland, employers rewarded their employees and members of their households with new clothes and sheepskin shoes.
 The gifts were made as a reward for a year of hard work and as a motivator to finish the work before Christmas — particularly processing the autumn wool.
 Here’s the thing, though: if you didn’t have new clothes for Christmas, the dreaded Yule Cat would come out and eat you — and this was no ordinary cat.